joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/02 - Content - Team Culture/md/02 - Haas - Team Survival Kit.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide from Haas School of Business at UC Berkeley highlights methods to work with a team
+This guide from Haas School of Business at UC Berkeley highlights methods to work with a team

 Credit: [The Berkeley MBA](http://mba.haas.berkeley.edu/)